Firstfruits publications: History

 firstfruits publications was founded in 1997 by Singaporean poet and translator Enoch Ng.
 It was founded after poet Yong Shu Hoong, a former national service platoon-mate of Ng, approached mediaexodus LLP with a manuscript of poems for editorial work.
-Ng started firstfruits publications to publish the manuscript, Yong's debut Anglophone poetry collection titled ‘Issac’.
+Ng started firstfruits publications to publish the manuscript, Yong's debut Anglophone poetry collection titled ‘Isaac’.
 This launch marked the genesis of firstfruits as an independent publishing house and a key feature of Singapore's expanding literary scene.

 The publishing house was named for a few reasons.
 First, Ng expressed that he chose to spell the name in lowercase as the uppercase appeared to be too heavy for him.
 This deconstructivist gesture echoes Ng's own literary aesthetic.
 Likewise, Ng stated that the name also referred to “a tradition in agricultural societies, where the first fruits of one's crop are presented as an offering to the god or king.”
 Ng believed that “firstfruits is a way of paying homage to other publishing houses and writers” who have shaped and developed the industry.